Immunity, Naturally - 5 Natural Ways to Boost Your Immune System

 Immunity, naturally: discover five healthy ways to give your body a boost, protect your inbuilt defence system, and make sure you're feeling tip-top.

 How often do you think about your immune system?
-Chances are, you only give it a second thought when you’re feeling under the weather.
-But this clever inbuilt defence system is actually working hard on the daily and certainly deserves our attention.
+Chances are, you only give it a second thought when you're feeling under the weather.
+But this clever inbuilt defence system is always on the go and certainly deserves our attention.

-When you’re bouncing out of bed in the morning and you’re feeling on top of the world, you probably wouldn’t even know it’s there, but once flu season kicks in, or you start to feel less than tip-top, we soon start to pay attention to our trusty immune system as we reach for a good dose of vitamin C.
+Your immune system probably isn't the first thing you think of when you bounce out of bed in the morning.
+But once the cold weather kicks in, or you start to feel less than tip-top, we soon begin to pay attention to our trusty immune system as we reach for a good dose of vitamin C.

 Now, more than ever, we need to be taking extra care of our bodies, making sure we have the basics right and are doing all we can to protect our natural defence.

 Designed to fight germs and protect the body from substances that can be harmful or make us ill, our immune system is our very own personal army, trained to swoop in and flush out any nasties that can make us unwell.

 Your immune system is made up of lots of different components, from your skin and mucus to your lymph system (notice how your glands raise when you're feeling under the weather?) to your gut.
 In fact, over 70% of your immune cells are found in your gut!

 And whilst we can't wrap ourselves up in cotton wool and stave off every germ, bug, or harmful thing that comes our way, there are ways we can take better care of ourselves and give our immune systems a natural boost.

 It may sound simple, but ensuring that we're getting the basics right is key to a good functioning immune system.
 How easy is it to push the simplest things to the side when life gets busy?